pdf-association/pdf-cos-syntax/README.md

 Technically all PDF files are **binary files** and should **never** be arbitrarily edited in text-based editors such as VSCode - as this can break them!
 However, for the purposes of learning PDF or manually writing targeted PDF test files, it is possible to use a text editor if sufficient care is taken.
 The functionality provided by this extension is **NOT** intended for debugging or analysis of real-world PDF files as such files are "too binary" for text editors such as VSCode.
 Use a proper PDF forensic inspection utility or a dedicated hex editor.

-If you see either of these messages in VSCode then your PDF file is unsuitable for editing with this extension and will get corrupted if saved:
+If you see either of these messages in VSCode then your PDF file is unsuitable for editing with this extension and _**will get corrupted if saved!**_:

 ![VSCode binary file error](assets/VSCode-BinaryError.png)

 ![VSCode invisible Unicode warning](assets/VSCode-InvisibleUnicode.png)

+# Features

+The following functionality is enabled for files with extensions `.pdf` and `.fdf` (Forms Data Field) as both file formats use the same PDF COS ("_Carousel Object System_") syntax and file structure.

-## Features
+## Syntax Highlighting

-Syntax highlighting of PDF COS ("Carousel Object System”") synax and PDF content streams including special handling of PDF rules for delimiters and whitespace:
+Syntax highlighting of PDF COS syntax and PDF content streams including special handling of PDF rules for delimiters and whitespace:
 - PDF dictionary objects (start `<<` and end `>>`)
 - PDF array objects (start `[` and end `]`)
 - PDF literal string objects (start `(` and end `)` with `\` escape sequences)